 Not every penny you pay for your crossbow goes to making a better one.
 Brands charge more because they’re doing business and great values can also be from off brands that don’t cost as much money.

 Younger hunters, smaller statured men and women may need a bow with a shorter length of pull and lighter pull weight.
 Stock designs for shorter necks, shorter arms and smaller hands are important for accuracy and the only option is to use a youth model.

 Draw Weights for Youngsters & Seniors

 The hardest part of crossbow hunting is cocking the bow.
-This can be easily overcome by cocking mechanisms, rope cockers or a willing friend.
+This can be easily overcome by cocking devices, rope cockers or a willing friend.
 You should always use a rope cocking device and use good technique when cocking to make it easier.

-A powerful bow doesn’t always mean a more effective bow, if you need to drop the poundage then do so.
-Finally, remember that you’ll fire only a few shots while hunting but during practice you’ll fire many shots and it may be a problem after a while.
+A powerful bow doesn’t always mean a more effective bow.
+If you need to drop the poundage, then do so.
+Finally, remember that you’ll fire only a few shots while hunting.
+But during practice, you’ll fire many shots and it may be a problem after a while.